 The Fifth Year program is not required.
 Students can go directly to college if they prefer.
 All students will apply to college during their senior year.
 Students who participate in the Fifth Year will simply defer their enrollment at the college of their choice for a year.

-Fifth Year focuses internships and service opportunities that match a student's interest for Monday through Thursday.
-On Friday students participate in a college-level seminar class on a topic of their choice.
+Fifth Year focuses on internships and service opportunities that match a student's interest for Monday through Thursday.
+On Friday, students participate in a college-level seminar class on a topic of their choice.
 Students can also choose a high school study abroad program, like the Rotary International Youth Exchange Program.